ergoplatform/ergodocs/docs/dev/tokens/perpetual.md

 hash(OUTPUTS(0).propositionBytes) == script2Hash
 ```

-This means that `script1` is checking whether the hash of the first output's `propositionBytes` equals the hash of `script2`.
+Here, `script1` verifies if the hash of the first output's `propositionBytes` matches the hash of `script2`.

-However, if we also want `script2` to refer back to `script1`, as in the example below:
+But, if we want `script2` to refer back to `script1`, as shown below:

 ```scala
 hash(OUTPUTS(0).propositionBytes) == script1Hash
 ```

-We encounter a cyclic reference issue, as both scripts are referring to each other.
+We face a cyclic reference problem, as both scripts are referencing each other.

-To resolve this, we can store `script1Hash` in a register of the [box](box.md) containing `script2`.
-Additionally, we need to modify `script1` to ensure that the corresponding register of any box containing `script2` is equal to `hash(SELF.propositionBytes)`.
+To overcome this, we can store `script1Hash` in a register of the [box](box.md) that contains `script2`.
+We also need to modify `script1` to ensure that the corresponding register of any box containing `script2` equals `hash(SELF.propositionBytes)`.

-While this "vanilla" perpetual token is interesting, a more powerful and flexible approach is the "max-once-per-block-use" perpetual token, which should be considered a separate design pattern.
+While the "vanilla" perpetual token is intriguing, the "max-once-per-block-use" perpetual token offers more flexibility and power, and should be considered as a distinct design pattern.